kinde-oss/kinde-java-sdk/README.md

 ```

 ##### Java code to generate the redirect URL
-Before the PKCE code can be processed a user must be direct to Kinde to login.
+Before the PKCE code can be processed, a user must be directed to Kinde to log in.
 The client library can generate this URL as follows
 ```java
 KindeClient kindeClient = KindeClientBuilder
         .builder()